gro1m/AZ-900-Azure-Fundamentals/README.md

 * security
 * VisualStudio Integration
 etc.

-### Azure VPN Gateway
-* used to connect your on-premise network to an Azure network in an encrypted manner.
-* Point to Site Connection:
-  - connect workstations to an Azure Virtual Network
-  - you need to install a VPN client
-  - you need to make use of certificates for authenticating clients
-  - typically for limited number of clients
-* Site to Site Connection
-  - used to connect on-premise networks to Azure networks.
-  - traffic encrypted using IPSec protocol
-  - on-premise network needs a VPN device with an IP address that is routable over the Internet.

 ### Azure Web App
 - PaaS for hosting web apps using Azure App Service.